top of page

 dans Berkeley Square.

-Je peux avoir raison, je peux avoir tort
+Je peux avoir tort

-mais je suis parfaitement disposée
+Mais je suis parfaitement disposée

 à jurer

-que lorsque tu a tourné et a souri à moi
+que lorsque tu as tourné

-un rossignol a chanté dans Berkeley Square.
+a chanté dans Berkeley Square.

 La lune s’est attardée sur Londres-ville